bkzk/pwrand/README.md

 # pwrand

 Simple pseudo-random string generator based on entropy gathered from /dev/(u)random device.
 Using /dev/urandom as a source of entropy is default.
-If you feel really paranoiac you can always switch to /dev/random which has more conservative entropy calculation.
+If you feel paranoiac you can always switch to /dev/random which has a more conservative entropy calculation.

 As a curiosity.
 If you are wondering how many bits of entropy is already gathered by your system, look into: /proc/sys/kernel/random/entropy_avail.